 It helps to develop students' mathematical skills and thinking and supports courses such as A-level Psychology, Sciences and Geography, as well as technical and vocational qualifications.
-The course focuses on real world and financial maths.
+Some universities have given reduced offers to students with a Core maths qualification The course focuses on real world and financial maths.